spyysalo/bionlp_st_2011_supporting/README.md

 software/research culture where we can rely on the work and implementations of others.

-To sum up what I have learnt about Makefiles over the course of this work, there are many alternatives to Make, not necessarily because people didn't know of the existence of Make, but rather that a lot of people got to know Make and then moved on.
+To sum up what I have learnt about makefiles over the course of this work, there are many alternatives to Make, not necessarily because people didn't know of the existence of Make, but rather that a lot of people got to know Make and then moved on.
 The syntax is error prone, sometimes you end up with